chuyik/jekyll-foundation-sass-compass-base/README.md

 # jekyll-foundation-sass-compass-base #
-> Ready for jekyll development with foundation/sass/compass/liverload/grunt built-in.
+> A empty base for jekyll development with foundation/sass/compass/liverload/grunt built-in.

 > **NOTE:**
 > The base was built up on **Windows 7**, and it should work for Mac OS X.